macrisconstantine/in-class-exercise-collection/README.md

 - Very simple C script to calculate the tax on an input income figure.
 ### Find Longest Line, Sort Num Array
 - Take input from a text file and return the longest line from the file.
 - Sort an input array of integers into two halves, smaller numbers on the left and larger on the right.
+### Structures
+- Practicing sctructs in C by creating a monster struct with attributes like HP and damage.